 Some will give you three months whereas others will give you up to a year.
 Don’t forget to do this!
 Once the grace period is gone, no amount of time on the phone will get you those miles on your account.

 It’s worth noting that hotels have similar loyalty programs to airlines.
 You can earn points by staying at hotels and also by using hotel credit cards.

 So, what does that have to do with airline miles?
 Well, some of the hotels are partnered with airlines and you can actually transfer your hotel points to airline miles.
-The versatility of hotel credit cards is something to consider when shopping for a rewards credit card.
+The versatility of hotel credit cards is something to consider when shopping for a best rewards credit card.

 Credit Card Rewards